What is shoyu?

 There are a ton of other soy sauce types you may come across including Filipino, Indonesian, Malaysian, Singaporean, Thai, Vietnamese, Taiwanese, and more.
 They are all a bit similar, but slightly different at the same time which can make choosing a soy sauce very confusing.
 I don’t want to get into all the difference right now, but perhaps in a later update.

-Of course, you can substitute, and I’m sure it will taste fine…maybe even better!
+Of course, you can try to substitute with others.
+The resulting flavours will change, but I’m sure it will taste fine … maybe even better!
 It’s always best to experiment, and see which you like best. 🙂

 Other interesting notes